 Historically, these meteor showers have been a cause of great perplexity among astronomers and cosmologists.
 The obvious, principal questions were what causes them and why they occur every year at virtually the same place in the sky.
 Let me outline the current understanding of the nature of meteor showers by reproducing a few excerpts from the Wikipedia:

 “The actual nature of meteors was still debated during the 19th century.
 Meteors were conceived as an atmospheric phenomenon by many scientists (Alexander von Humboldt, Adolphe Quetelet, Julius Schmidt) until the Italian astronomer Giovanni Schiaparelli ascertained the relation between meteors and comets in his work ‘Notes upon the astronomical theory of the falling stars’ (1867).
 A meteor shower is a celestial event in which a number of meteors are observed to radiate, or originate, from one point in the night sky.
 These meteors are caused by streams of cosmic debris called meteoroids entering Earth’s atmosphere at extremely high speeds on parallel trajectories.
 Most meteors are smaller than a grain of sand, so almost all of them disintegrate and never hit the Earth’s surface.
 A meteor shower is the result of an interaction between a planet, such as Earth, and streams of debris from a comet.
 Comets can produce debris by water vapor drag, as demonstrated by Fred Whipple in 1951, and by breakup.”
-"Meteor Shower" - on Wikipedia
+"Meteor Shower" - Wikipedia (opens in a new tab)

 In other words, meteor showers are currently assumed to be caused by the Earth colliding (as it supposedly hurtles around the Sun at 30 km/s) with streams of debris left over from comets which periodically visit our solar system.
 However, there are a number of problems with this theory: